MG-cpu90/code-quiz/README.md

 THEN I can save my initials and score
 ```

 ## Successes

 * I was successfully able to use bootstrap (as well as columns and rows), combined with CSS, to style the page

-* I was successfully able to use separate <div> containers in the html to act as the pages of the quiz
+* I was successfully able to use separate &ltdiv&gt containers in the html to act as the pages of the quiz

-    * Through CSS, I was able to hide and render each <div> visible when the "next" button on each page was clicked
+    * Through CSS, I was able to hide and render each &ltdiv&gt visible when the "next" button on each page was clicked

 * I was successfully able to make the timer count down, deduct 10 seconds from each incorrect answer, and stop at the end of the quiz

 * I was able to append the time to the user's listed score on the final page, and was able to have it append to the "high-scores" page

 * On the "high-scores" page, I was also able to add buttons which removed scores or allowed a user to return to the landing page

+* I was able to use jQuery to render the questions of the quiz

 ## Bugs
 * Although I was able to use the DOM form submit() method and prevent the page from refreshing if the "submit" button on the form was clicked, I was unable to make the form submit the user's initials and save them to the "high-scores"